HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Calendar_Methods.md

 The maximum duration of an appointment can be displayed is only for two days.
 If the appointment lasts for more than two days, a separate appointment should be created and added.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to invoke deleteAppointments Method for a Calendar widget.
+//Sample code to invoke deleteAppointments Method for a Calendar widget.

 /*The ids "cdb345" and "def125" are the unique ids of appointment obtained when user taps on the appointment.*/